Laleh-S/anime_frontend/README.md

 2. Create a `ShowPokemon` (equivalent) component, so that when you click on a card it takes you to the ShowPokemon page that just shows a single pokemon.

 ## Brilef
-Build a full-stack application
+- Build a full-stack CRUD application
-Using Python and React
+- Use Python and React
-CRUD Functionality
-Visually impressive design
+- Visually mpressive design
-by making your own backend and your own front-end Use a Python Flask API using a Flask REST Framework to serve your data from a Postgres database Consume your API with a separate front-end built with React Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut Have a visually impressive design to kick your portfolio up a notch and have something to wow future clients & employers.
+Must be deployed online and accessible to the public by making your own backend and your own front-end Use a Python Flask API using a Flask REST Framework to serve your data from a Postgres database Consume your API with a separate front-end built with React Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut Have a visually impressive design to kick your portfolio up a notch and have something to wow future clients & employers.
 ALLOW time for this.
 Be deployed online so it's publicly accessible.